According to a recent

 Job seekers should also consider how they can use social networking sites to make professional connections and promote themselves in a positive light.

-In a similar article in the Metro on how social networking can hurt or help careers, Rebekah Hudder, a social media specialist, notes, “Social networking gives you the opportunity to build relationships with people across the globe, 365 days a year […] It opens doors to meeting new people who could be potential clients, referral sources or employers.
+similar article in the Metro on how social networking can hurt or help careers, Rebekah Hudder, a social media specialist, notes, “Social networking gives you the opportunity to build relationships with people across the globe, 365 days a year […] It opens doors to meeting new people who could be potential clients, referral sources or employers.
 You can further your career and promote your personal brand recognition.”

 Remember . . . you are what you tweet.
 Be careful and use social networking sites responsibly.

-"Job seekers need to watch what they tweet."
+For further reading on your on-line presence and your job search:"Job seekers need to watch what they tweet."
 Boston Business Journal.
 19 August.
 2009

 "Link up to get ahead."
 Metro International.
 27 August.
 2009